vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    > **Note**: If you receive an error about insufficient CPU that is OK.
 We will see how to deal with this in the next Task (Hint: you can use the **Insights** option in the AKS Azure Portal to review the **Node** status and view the Kubernetes event logs).

-5. From the Navigation menu, select **Workloads**.
-From this view, note that the health overview in the right panel of this view.
-You will see the following:
+   At this point, here is a health overview of the environment:

    - One Deployment and one Replica Set are each healthy for the web service.